What kind of materials will be accepted for the #IGiveAShirt Challenge™?

 - We want students to understand the full cycle of textiles and the important of the 3R’s hierarchy: reduce first, then reuse, and recycle as a final option.
 Because it requires more energy to recycle (re-purpose) textiles, it is always preferred to extend the life of the material in its original form for as long as possible.
 When textiles are recycled, the new materials could be rags, carpets and insulation.

 How are winners chosen?

-All participants must submit a final entry from beginning Monday, May 1.
+All participants must submit a final entry from Oct 19 - Nov 16 2018.

 All materials will be weighed by Value Village after they are collected from schools.
 The total weight of allowable materials collected will be divided by the total number of students in the school.
 The schools with the highest ratio of materials collected per student will be the winners.
 Enrollment numbers will be confirmed by RCO before winners are determined.

 Community Engagement Prizes

 Creativity rules!
 Post photos or videos to Twitter, Instagram, or Facebook using #IGiveAShirt about the 3Rs, textile recycling, and your clothing collection drive!
 A team of judges will determine the winners based on a school’s creativity and understanding of the issue of textile waste and reuse.
 Need some inspiration for your submission?
 Here are some ideas.